GateNLP/gate-lf-python-data/README.md

 * Iterate over batches of data, either in original format or in converted format
 * Reshape batches into "features-first" format

+## Requirements

+Requirements:
+* Python 3 - this does not work with python 2.x!
+* Python package `numpy`

 ## Usage examples

 The following code shows how to get the validation set and how to iterate